 … or did you pretend to live in a fancy house, drive a fancy car and buy lots of things?

-There are many professions out there, and people choose them for different reasons.
-For example: Pediatricians are probably pediatricians because they like science, and they like children.
+There are many professions out there, and they like children.
 Most of them are not “in it for the money.”
 How do I know this?
 They don’t make much!
 They go through 8 years of schooling, then 3 years of residency, all for roughly $150k a year!

 On the other hand, there’s the butt doctor (excuse my language… the proctologist).
 Do you think they grew up thinking “oh boy!
 I’d love to examine butts for the rest of my life!”

 Most likely, they decided at some point in time that they wanted to make a lot of money.
-They like the things that money can buy, and they knew they were intelligent, had a strong interest in science, and there was a need for butt doctors at the time they picked their specialty.
+They like the things that money can buy, and there was a need for butt doctors at the time they picked their specialty.

 So it is with the nurse anesthetist.
 As a Junior in high school, the student does a little research, finds out that: